aleinei/merchentapp/README.md

 11- ask for the location on sumbiting order ( Ask if default location or another one ) - waiting

+12- add a button for merchents to register

 On the receipt please show customer name, Customer address, phone number, each or separate line with font size 12